tuke307/MvvmCross.Platforms.Wpf.ItemsViewPresenter/README.md

 [![NuGet](https://img.shields.io/nuget/v/Mvx.Wpf.ItemsPresenter.svg)](https://www.nuget.org/packages/Mvx.Wpf.ItemsPresenter/)
 [![NuGet Pre Release](https://img.shields.io/nuget/vpre/Mvx.Wpf.ItemsPresenter.svg)](https://www.nuget.org/packages/Mvx.Wpf.ItemsPresenter/)

+*this fork is a updated version of the main repo from [eiadxp](https://github.com/eiadxp) with some minor changes and a nuget version*

 # MvvmCross.Platforms.Wpf.ItemsViewPresenter
 A simple library for MvvmCross that will enable the using of ItemsControls to host your views....
 This include the Tabbed GUI for example.